 PART V: Homelessness and Dispossession during the Pandemic

 13 Has homeless rough sleeping in the UK and Europe been solved in the wake of the Covid-19 pandemic?

 14 Leper Islands: Coronavirus and the Homeless ‘Other’

-Stuart Price is Professor of Media and Political Discourse, and director of the Media Discourse Centre.
+Stuart Price is Professor of Media and Political Discourse, and Director of the Media Discourse Centre.
 He is the author of a number of monographs including Brute Reality (2010) and Worst-Case Scenario?
-(2011) and the editor (with Ruth Sanz Sabido) of The Legacy of Dissent (2015) and Sites of Protest (2016).
-Recent publications include Journalism, Power and Investigation (2019) and ‘8M and the Huelga General Feminista, 2019-2020’ for The Routledge Companion to Political Journalism (Morrison, Birks and Berry, 2021).
+(2011) and Editor (with Ruth Sanz Sabido) of The Legacy of Dissent (2015) and Sites of Protest (2016).
+Recent publications include Journalism, Power and Investigation (2019) and "8M and the Huelga General Feminista, 2019–2020" for The Routledge Companion to Political Journalism (2021).

-Ben Harbisher is a Senior Lecturer in Teaching and Research at De Montfort University.
+Ben Harbisher is Senior Lecturer in Teaching and Research at De Montfort University.
 He is Deputy Director of the Media Discourse Centre and Chair of the MeCCSA Practice Network.
-He has been published in several academic journals and edited volumes, with lead articles in the Journal for the Study of British Cultures, and Hard Times.
+He has published in several academic journals and edited volumes, with lead articles in the Journal for the Study of British Cultures and Hard Times.
 Other published works appear in Surveillance and Society and Critical Discourse Analysis.
-Dr Harbisher is also the lead academic on the international #SDGFilmfest, which is a collaborative research project between the UK and South East Asia.
+Dr Harbisher is also Lead Academic on the international #SDGFilmfest, which is a collaborative research project between the UK and South East Asia.